dart-lang/language/working/augmentations/feature-specification.md

     constructor is not, or vice versa. *An augmentation can't change whether or not a constructor is generative because that affects whether users are allowed to call the constructor in a subclass's initializer list.*

+*   A factory constructor is incomplete after all augmentations are applied.

+    *A constructor whose body is `;` is considered incomplete.
+This allows an augmentation to fill in a more interesting body if it wants to.
+But Dart also allows a generative constructor to have a body of `;` which is treated as equivalent to `{}`.
+Thus it is not an error for a _generative_ constructor to be incomplete after all augmentation are applied.
+It is simply treated as having an empty body.*

 An incomplete constructor can be completed by adding an initializer list and/or a body, or by adding a redirection: